Discover India with Anupy Singla

 This evening you are invited to dinner to a family home.
 The Kashmiri Mohalla (neighborhood) was a colony created in the Nawabi era when the capital was moved from Faizabad to Lucknow, bringing hundreds of Kashmiri families to live in the city.
 Just like any other community, they have their unique history, traditions and cooking style.
 They blended well with the Awadhi culture, giving rise to a very distinct culinary tradition known as Kashmiri-Awadhi cuisine.

-You will meet the Chak family who made Lucknow their home.
-This highly educated and cultured family still keeps its culinary traditions alive with their loyalty to Kashmiri-Awadhi cuisine in their daily lives, and is happy to showcase their culinary skills.
+You will have dinner with the Chak family who made Lucknow their home.
+This highly educated and cultured family still keeps its culinary traditions alive with their loyalty to Kashmiri-Awadhi cuisine in their daily lives and is happy to showcase their culinary skills.
 This remarkable cuisine is unavailable anywhere outside a few Kashmiri homes in Lucknow.
 You will have a live demonstration followed by dinner served with traditional beverages.
 You hear the stories of their family history and will have conversations with members of the family.

 Day 11 - February 20